• Call 877-225-8384

 Question Explanation

 Post-exposure prophylaxis for influenza is not routinely recommended by the Centers for Disease Control and Prevention (CDC).
-However, due to the increased risk of morbidity and mortality in pregnant and postpartum patients, both the CDC and the ACOG (American College of Obstetricians and Gynecologists) recommend post-exposure antiviral prophylaxis for pregnant women, and for women who are up to two weeks postpartum, who have had close contact with an infectious individual.
+However, due to the increased risk of morbidity and mortality in pregnant and postpartum patients, both the CDC and the ACOG (American College of Obstetricians and Gynecologists) recommend post-exposure antiviral prophylaxis for pregnant women, and for women who are up to two weeks postpartum, who have had close contact with an infectious individual as preventive medicine.
 Oseltamivir 75 mg for a period of 7-10 days is recommended for prophylaxis.
 Inhaled zanamivir may be used in case of unavailability of oseltamivir.
 The patients should be counseled to seek immediate evaluation if they develop symptoms of influenza infection such as fever >100o F along with shortness of breath, chest pain, or syncope.

 Let’s review the other options: The influenza vaccination is an essential component of the pre-pregnancy, prenatal, and postpartum care.
 However, administering the vaccination after exposure may not be the best intervention for preventing the disease.
-Baloxavir is not recommended for use in pregnant patients due to unavailability of efficacy or safety data.
+Baloxavir is not recommended for use in pregnant patients due to the unavailability of efficacy or safety data.
 Amoxicillin is an antibiotic and would not be beneficial for the prophylaxis of influenza infection.

 Influenza vaccination during pregnancy.
 ACOG Committee Opinion No. 732.
 American College of Obstetricians and Gynecologists.
 Obstet Gynecol 2018;131:e109–14.